filipelauar/Insider-trading/README.md

 # Insider-trading
 Datasets and codes about insider trading in the Brazilian market.
-For further information check our ECML/PKDD 2020 paper 207: "Detecting and predicting evidences of insider trading in the Brazilian market"
+For further information check our ECML PKDD 2020 paper 207: "Detecting and predicting evidences of insider trading in the Brazilian market".

 # Instructions

-To run the R codes and reproduct our results preseted in the paper you need the packages ``data.table``, ``MLmetrics`` and ``xgboost``.
+To check the results presented in the paper, open the ``ECML_PKDD_2020`` folder.
+To run the R codes you need the packages ``data.table``, ``MLmetrics`` and ``xgboost``.
 To obtain the exact same results as reported, we suggest using the version 0.90.0.2 of the xgboost package available on R. You also need to set the directory of the file ``dataset.csv`` to run the codes.

+The folder  ``Datasets`` contain all the dataset versions already pre-processed and with updates on the output.
+The files are named as ``dataset_DD_MM_YYYY.csv``, where ``DD_MM_YYYY`` is the updation date of the dataset.

+The file ``originalFeatures.csv`` contains the dataset without any pre-processing.

 # Dataset